tidyverse/tibble/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

 ## Reverse dependencies

-This is a bugfix release for functions introduced in tibble 1.3.1 (released only a few days ago).
-I have fixed the defects that were revealed during CRAN submission of tibble 1.3.2.
+Checked all 208 reverse dependencies on CRAN and BioConductor, no regressions.